stfc/cloud/README.md

 Launching
 ===

-To launch the webfrontend without Apache, run the following:
+To launch the webfrontend without Apache, create `config/global.conf` and a `badwords` file using the guide above then run the following:

 `python server.py`